 The foramen ovale is a small hole located in the septum, the wall between the two upper chambers of the heart.
 Before birth, the lungs are not used to get blood rich in oxygen.
 Instead, this blood comes from the mother’s placenta and is delivered through the umbilical cord.
 The foramen ovale makes it possible for the blood to go directly from the veins to the right atrium of the fetus’ heart to the left atrium of the heart, bypassing the lungs.
 Normally, the foramen ovale closes as blood pressure rises in the left side of the heart after birth, or within a few years after birth.
 Once it is closed, the overall blood flows to the lungs without bypass, to get oxygen before it enters the left side of the heart and gets pumped to the rest of the body.

 The various forms of DCS for which a link has been demonstrated regarding the presence of PFO have been recently reviewed .
 Cerebral DCS seem more linked to PFO presence than spinal cord DCS .
+The correlation to the risk of spinal cord DCS is less marked but seems to exist .
 Regarding brain and inner ear injuries, where supersaturation levels can be locally high, mechanisms have been proposed and discussed .
 The relationship between cutaneous forms and PFO was initially more puzzling.
 A recent study leads to hypothesize a cerebrally mediated mechanism .

 The DCS risk ratio for diver with PFO compared to diver without PFO is not precisely known but several studies tend to point a two 2.5 times risk increase at least and even more than five .
 Severe DCS forms are definitely more frequent when a PFO is present .
 Additionally, the size of the PFO appears to play a major role regarding DCS risk ratio determination .
 In a recent study, on the 200 divers who had an atrial defect closure (PFO and ASD) following shunt-related DCS, about 50% had an atrial defect 10mm or larger, whereas about 1% of the general population appear to have PFO diameter in this range (about 25% of the population have a PFO but with a diameter mainly between 2mm and 6mm) .
 Nevertheless, serious DCS forms are sometimes associated with small size PFO .

-PFO closure appears to be an efficient solution to prevent major DCS and return to unrestrictive diving , while conservative diving profiles without PFO closure seems also to lead to satisfying level of safety regarding severe DCS forms .
+PFO closure appears to be an efficient solution to strongly limit the passage of bubbles towards the arterial aspect and to prevent major DCS and return to unrestrictive diving , while conservative diving profiles without PFO closure seems also to lead to satisfying level of safety regarding severe DCS forms .
 It is also associated with a decrease of asymptomatic brain lesions .
 PFO closure surgery is characterized by a low rate of procedural complication .